Sweepin/SweepinConnect-iOS/SweepinConnect-iOS_Advanced-configuration.md

 ### Custom UITableView
 ___
-The UIViewController **PRXAnimationsTableViewControllerDelegate** implement all the necessary methods to get user's animations and display them into an UITableView.
+The UIViewController **PRXAnimationsTableViewControllerDelegate** implement all the necessary methods to get user's animations/campaigns and display them into an UITableView.
 By this way, you can create your own UITableView inside your controllers and use it to display the animations.
 Here is an example how to use :